IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 configuration and host identity with the current RCC instructions, and contact RCC support if they do not match.

-## Use VS Code Remote SSH as the main working interface
+## Use VS Code Remote SSH as the main advanced working interface

 1. Install Visual Studio Code and Microsoft's **Remote - SSH** extension.
 2. Confirm terminal SSH works first.